-When William Wallace is seen in action during the first fight (Battle of Stirling Bridge) he is seen performing cuts & slashes that is practicably impossible to perform with his very long two-handed sword (called a claymore).
+When William Wallace is seen in action during the first fight (Battle of Stirling Bridge) he is seen performing cuts and slashes that are virtually impossible to perform with his very long--and heavy--two-handed sword (called a claymore).

 The film depicts a longstanding English occupation of Scotland, implying that it existed since at least Wallace's childhood.
-However, the English occupation began only the year before Wallace's rebellion.
+However, the invasion began only the year before Wallace's rebellion started.

 English in the 13th century was drastically different from modern English.
 The characters in the movie, however, speak modern English, which naturally includes a huge amount of vocabulary not used in Wallace's time.
 This is clearly an artistic decision, not a mistake.
 Think of it as a "translation" of what they were "really" saying.

 This is neither a biopic nor a historical documentary but is, rather, a romantic fiction inspired by true events.
-Many of the "real" characters and events have been deliberately reinterpreted to suit the story, as have some details of costume and custom.
-Despite this, Both Randall Wallace (writer) and Mel Gibson (director and star) consistently touted this film as "history" and "historical fact" when it was released.
+Many of the "real" characters and events have been deliberately re-interpreted to suit the story, as have some details of costume and custom.
+Despite this, both Randall Wallace (writer) and Mel Gibson (director / star) consistently touted this film as "history" and "historical fact" when it was released.

 As Murron tries to escape on the horse we can see the blood spatter all around her mouth prior to being struck by the staff (and knocked from the horse).

 In the events preceding her escape, she bit a chunk of flesh from the cheek of one of the Englishmen who was attempting to rape her.
-This is were the blood came from.
+This is where the blood came from.

-When we first see Edinburgh, where Robert the Bruce welcomes the council of nobles, a stable boy in a red tunic is standing behind Bruce, Mornay, and Craig.
+When we first see Edinburgh, where Robert the Bruce welcomes the council of nobles, a stable boy in a red tunic is standing behind Bruce, Mornay and Craig.
 The scene takes place in 1296.
-When Wallace is captured in 1305, we see the same boy in the same tunic, and he hasn't aged.
+When Wallace is captured in 1305--nine years later--we see the same boy in the same tunic, and he hasn't aged.

 During the Battle of Stirling, as Wallace meets up with Mornay (on horse), an English soldier in the background is run through by a spear.
 He acts out the injury, turns around, and continues fighting, as if nothing was wrong.